Is Factoring Finance Good for My Business?

 We provide invoice factoring and cash flow solutions to many industries, including:

 To learn more, visit “What Industries Use Invoice Factoring?“

 Advantages Of Non-Recourse Invoice Factoring

 Bankers Factoring provides the added value of non-recourse invoice factoring and eliminates the credit risk for our clients.
 There are two main types of factoring; full recourse and non-recourse.

-Full recourse factoring is when the client takes on the credit from non-payment plus the credit risk if the customer fails to pay the receivables.
+Full recourse factoring is when the client takes on the credit risk if the customer fails to pay the receivables.

 Non-recourse factoring is when Bankers Factoring (the factoring company) takes on the credit risk for non-payment from the customer (account debtor).
 Our bad debt protection typically includes the risk of bankruptcy, insolvency, or protracted slow pay by the account debtor.